Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Introduction

 The rest of the paper is organized as follows.
-Section 2 presents the uDvine and CuDvine, and investigates their probabilistic properties.
+Section 2 presents uDvine and CuDvine, and investigates their probabilistic properties.
 In Section 3, a sequential model selection procedure and a two-stage maximum likelihood estimator~(MLE) are proposed for model inference and estimation.
 Their statistical properties are investigated as well.
-Numerical experiments are conducted in Section 4 to demonstrate the flexibility of the CuDvine, and to examine the performance of the sequential model selection procedure and the two-stage MLE.
-Real data applications on the Australian electricity price and the Ireland wind speed are considered in Section 5, where significant improvement over traditional time series models is observed.
+Numerical experiments are conducted in Section 4 to demonstrate the flexibility of CuDvine, and to examine the performance of the sequential model selection procedure and the two-stage MLE.
+Real data applications on the Australian electricity price are considered in Section 5, where significant improvement over traditional time series models is observed.
 We conclude the paper in Section 6.
-The supplementary material contains the proofs of the theorems and other technical materials.
+The supplementary material contains additional real data analysis, the proofs of the theorems and other technical materials.